Onboard Cameras

 In-helmet cameras are a relatively new form of onboard camera which are small enough to be mounted inside a crash helmet and are allowed at all circuits.

-Cambox are the innovators of the in-helmet camera market however Insta360’s GO range of cameras have recently usurped Cambox’s as the go to in-helmet camera.
+Cambox are the innovators of the in-helmet camera market with the V3 Pro being their latest and leading model.
+Although not specifically designed to be mounted inside a crash helmet, Insta360’s GO range of cameras have recently become the go to in-helmet camera.

 Recommendation

-For drivers who are looking to purchase a camera designed specifically to be mounted inside a crash helmet, the EKS would recommend purchasing a Cambox V3+ (2023).
+For drivers who are looking to purchase a camera designed specifically to be mounted inside a crash helmet, the EKS would recommend purchasing a Cambox V3+ (2023) or an Insta360 GO 3 (2023).
 The EKS would not recommend purchasing the older Cambox V4 Pro (2020).

 This is because the Cambox V4 Pro’s microphone cannot cope with loud noises and the V4 Pro does not record for 2.5 seconds every 5 minutes.
 The newer V3+ does not suffer from either issue.
 Both cameras are capped at 1080p when filming in more than 30fps and hence the EKS would recommend filming in 1080p 60fps with both cameras.